hackerspace-bootstrap/strichliste/README.md

 #### POST /user

 Creates a new user.
-To create a new user a name has to be assigned via the following data structure:
+To create a new user a name and an optional mailAddress has to be assigned via the following data structure.

 ````
+{
+    "name": <string>,
+    "mailAddress": <string>
-{ "name": <string> }
+}
 ````

 Returns the status code 201 and the created user if the creation was successfull.